Includes CSEA, PBA, PEF, and NYSCOPBA staff

 Article 121 §6003 of New York State Education Law states that SUNY-ESF shall have a 15-member Board of Trustees consisting of nine members appointed by the governor and one member elected from among the students of the College.
 The remaining five members shall be ex officio and include the lieutenant governor, state commissioner of education, chancellor of the state university, the state commissioner of environmental conservation, and the chancellor of Syracuse University.
 Board officers are a chair, vice chair and secretary.
 All officers serve for a term of two years.
 The Board of Trustees meets three times annually.
 Locations vary but advance notice is provided as required by the Open Meetings Law.
 Meetings are open to the public.

-The ESF Organizational Chart lists the faculties and units reporting to the President, Provost and Vice President for Academic Affairs, Vice President for Administration, and Vice President for Enrollment Management and Marketing.
+The ESF Organizational Chart lists the academic departments and units reporting to the President, Provost and Executive Vice President, and other Vice Presidents.

 Article IX, Title E of the SUNY Policies of the Board of Trustees states that there shall be a college administrative conference which shall be comprised of the Chancellor, the President, and other such persons designated by the President.
 Each college administrative conference shall act as an advisory and consultative body to the President and shall consider such matters as may be presented to it by the President.
 At ESF, the President’s Full Cabinet acts as the administrative conference.